Cooking with Mamma C

 • one large garlic clove (or two small)

-• 2 Tablespoons pine nuts (optional)
+• 2 Tablespoons pine nuts (can omit if needed)

 • ½ cup olive oil